 The Company's investments consist of asset-based loans to private companies.
-Because these investments are illiquid and because there may not be any directly comparable companies whose financial instruments have observable market values, these loans are valued by management using a fundamental valuation methodology, consistent with traditional asset pricing standards, that is objective and consistently applied across all loans and through time.
-In determining the fair value of asset-based loans, management considers factors such as, without limitation, cost, principal balance, rates of interest, remaining term, any call protection, other fixed or contingent payments due on an investment, accrued interest or other charges, changes in relevant interest or foreign exchange rates, issuer compliance with covenants and payment schedules on its debt, credit risk metrics such as leverage or coverage ratios, the value of the assets or the enterprise supporting the securities, reports of historical and projected financial results of operations of the issuer, including such metrics as revenue, EBITDA, or cash flow, observable market yields, credit risk metrics, financial results and valuation multiples for sufficiently comparable securities issued by sufficiently comparable companies and market events determined to be relevant to the valuation of the particular security.
-In addition, for companies that are in distress or insolvent, the Company considers the present value of the probabilistic recovery value, based upon appraisals of loan collateral and/or other company assets and expectations regarding the timing and likelihood of ultimate outcomes, to be the fair value of the loan.
+Because these investments are illiquid and because there are no directly comparable companies whose financial instruments have observable market values, these loans are valued by management using a fundamental valuation methodology, consistent with traditional asset pricing standards, that is objective and consistently applied across all loans and through time.
+The Company uses third-party valuation agents to assist management in the valuation of its investments in securities.
+The valuation reports generated by the third-party valuation agents consider the evaluation of financing and sale transactions with third parties, expected cash flows and market-based information, including comparable transactions, performance multiples, and movement in yields of debt instruments, among other factors.
+Based on information obtained from the third-party valuation agents, the Company uses an enterprise model of valuation, whereby the value of the Company's asset-based loans is determined based upon inputs such as the coupon rate, a market discount rate, the stated value of the loan, and the length to maturity.
+Within this enterprise model, the Company uses a waterfall analysis which takes the specific capital structure of the borrower and the related seniority of the instruments within the borrower's capital structure into consideration.

 In using its enterprise model, management considers fluctuations in current interest rates, the trends in yields of debt instruments with similar credit ratings, financial condition of the borrower, economic conditions and other relevant factors, both qualitative and quantitative.
-In the event that a Level 3 debt instrument is not performing, management will evaluate the value of the collateral utilizing the same framework described above for a performing loan to determine the value of the Level 3 debt instrument.
+In the event that a Level 3 debt instrument is not performing, management will evaluate the value of the collateral utilizing the same framework described above for a performing loan to determine the value of the Level 3 debt instrument